Peanuts-83/ny_restaurants_api/README.md

 ## Fastapi

-Over the fast, intuitive and easy to code framework it provides, fastapi is totally standard-based giving access to wonderfull [OpenAPI (Swagger)](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](https://json-schema.org/).
+Over the fast, intuitive and easy to Doc OpenApi info proviopenapiinitiative, fastapi is totally standard-based giving access to wonderfull [OpenAPI (Swagger)](https://github.com/OAI/OpenAPI-Specification) and [JSON Schema](https://json-schema.org/).

+By the way, a friend of mine told me Python was one of the worst code language for heat climate change, because it's not a compiled but interpreted language, low to run and large on space disk use ;) Up your choice to use it or not.

 ### Setup project